p-ouellette/opendatalink-talk-slides/opendatalink.md

 ## Semantic Keyword Search

- - Problem: Given a list of keywords, return datasets which are more similar than threshold $t$.
+ - Problem: Given a list of keywords, return top-k similar datasets

  - Motivation: Data scientists want a simple way to find new and insightful datasets